 Why you hate your business (and three ways to fix it)

 Being a soloist can be a hard slog and we all go through periods where we wonder if it’s all worth it.
-These three things will refresh your brain and re-ignite your passion.
+These three things will refresh your brain and re-ignite your passion if you are feeling like you hate your business.

 Constant lonely days, working weekends, trying to maintain the flexibility and balance.
 Keeping up with industry trends, upskilling, learning, creating sales funnels, emailing and marketing.